Middlewood Hospital: Wadsley Fossil Forest

 In the autumn of 1873, about a year after the South Yorkshire Lunatic Asylum opened, workers excavating the hillside to create level access ground at the back of the asylum, uncovered the remains of a group of large fossilised tree stumps, complete with roots and preserved in hard sandstone.
 The stumps display long roots on one side and short on the other, which scientists at the time considered an indication of the ancient wind direction.
 The discovery was judged so significant that in 1875, under the direction of the eminent Sheffield scientist Henry Clifton Sorby, two sheds with large windows were built to protect the biggest stumps from the weather and allow visitors to view the fossils.
 Over time the sheds and the fossil stumps fell into disrepair so that by the time of the closure of the hospital the fossil stumps had weathered into mounds of earth and exposed to loss of material by souvenir hunters.

 Wadsley Fossil Forest contains what is considered to be the best preserved example in the British Isles of trees which were part of the extensive coal forming swamp forests growing about 310 million years ago during the Westphalian stage of the Carboniferous Period.
 Such preserved stumps provide a useful insight into the growth-habit of arborescent clubmosses and into the community structure of the forest.
 They also clarify details of how the trees were killed and how they became entombed in the sediment.
 The site is thus of considerable palaeobotanical interest.

 When the site of Middlewood Hospital was redeveloped as Wadsley Park Village, the fossil tree stumps were saved from the bulldozer as they have a special preservation order to protect them (Site of Special Scientific Interest status).
 Following a scientific study project at the time of house construction they are now buried under open space adjacent to Middlewood Drive.

 With support from Natural England, Museums Sheffield, The Geologists' Association and Sheffield Area Geology Trust, a double-sided information board and a replica cast of one of the stumps was placed at the site in October 2018.

+Records

+The records of Middlewood Hospital (1872 – 1996) are held at Sheffield Archives.
+These include patient admission registers dating back to 1872 which list the names of the many thousands of people who passed through the asylum, detailing ages, occupations and 'causes of insanity'.
+The names of all patients admitted to Middlewood Hospital between 1872 and 1910 have been transcribed and can be searched using indexes.